 The Council of the Isles of Scilly has formally delegated the Building Control Function to Cornwall Council, who has operated this service on behalf of the Council of the Isles of Scilly for many years, so customers should not experience or notice any change as a result.

-All enquiries and Building Control applications should be made direct to Cornwall Council, via the following link Cornwall Council .This link also contains comprehensive information to assist you with all of your Building Control needs.
+All enquiries and Building Control applications should be made direct to Cornwall Council, via the following link Cornwall Council which also contains comprehensive information to assist you with all of your Building Control needs.
+Register of applications search.

 DANGEROUS STRUCTURES: Building Control has a responsibility to deal with dangerous buildings as they occur.
 Buildings may become gradually dangerous due to old age, deterioration or settlement, or by more dramatic causes such as storm, explosion, fire or impact by vehicles.
 All buildings which appear to be dangerous or unsafe should be reported as soon as possible to Building Control by calling found here.will treat the matter with the utmost urgency More information can be